New Jersey Athletic Conference

 The New Jersey Athletic Conference (NJAC), formerly the New Jersey State Athletic Conference, is an intercollegiate athletic conference affiliated with the NCAA's Division III.
-All of its current full members are public universities in New Jersey, although it will add one new full member from New York in 2026.
-Affiliate members (track-only, or football-only) are located in Delaware, Maryland, New York, Pennsylvania and Virginia.
+All of its current full members are public universities in New Jersey and New York.
+Affiliate members (lacrosse-only, football-only, or track-only) are located in Colorado, Louisiana, Maryland, New York, Pennsylvania, Virginia, and Vermont.

 History

 Recent events

 On July 2, 2024, the State University of New York at New Paltz announced that it will join the NJAC as a full member, thus becoming the NJAC's first-ever full member located outside of the state of New Jersey, beginning the 2026–27 academic year.